Mary Woronov

 Mary Woronov (born December 8, 1943) is an American actress, writer, and figurative painter.
-She is primarily known as a "cult star" because of her work with Andy Warhol and her roles in Roger Corman's cult films.
+She is primarily known as a cult film star because of her work with Andy Warhol and her roles in Roger Corman's cult films.
 Woronov has appeared in over 80 movies and on stage at Lincoln Center and off-Broadway productions as well as numerous times in mainstream American TV series, such as Charlie's Angels and Knight Rider.
 She frequently co-starred with friend Paul Bartel; the pair appeared in 17 films together, often playing a married couple.

 Early life

-Woronov was born December 8, 1943 in the Breakers Hotel in Palm Beach, Florida, while it was temporarily operating as the Ream General Hospital during World War II.
+Woronov was born December 8, 1943, in the Breakers Hotel in Palm Beach, Florida, while it was temporarily operating as the Ream General Hospital during World War II.
 Woronov was born premature and doctors initially did not believe she would survive infancy.

 At a young age, she relocated with her mother to Brooklyn Heights in New York City, where her mother married Victor D. Woronov, a Jewish cancer surgeon in 1949; they settled as a family and her stepfather legally adopted her.
+She has stated that she does not know the identity of her biological father.
 She has one younger half-brother, Victor, who was born on her eighth birthday.

 Woronov studied art and sculpting at Cornell University, where she met and befriended artist Gerard Malanga in 1963.